-Students will submit a preliminary report/protocol by the third week of the term that outlines the background and rationale, the type of question(s) or hypotheses asked, methods, significance and feasibility of the project.
+Students will submit a preliminary report/protocol by the end of the third week of the term that outlines the background and rationale, the type of question(s) or hypotheses asked, methods, significance and feasibility of the project.

-• Max: 3 double-spaced, typed pages (Times New Roman, 12-point font), exclusive of references, tables and figures (tables and figures may be appended to support the protocol report).
-References are imperative.
+- Max: 3 double-spaced, typed pages (Times New Roman, 12-point font) + up to 10 pages supplemental material for references, tables and figures.
+References are imperative! - Please refer to rubric for more detail.